 Electron (e^{\pm}) and photon candidates are reconstructed if they fall into the acceptance of the tracking system and have a transverse momentum above a threshold (default $p_T > 10 \text{ GeV}/c$).
 A calorimetric tower will be seen in the detector, as electrons will leave in addition a track.
 Subsequently, electrons and photons create a candidate in the jet collection.
 Assuming a good measurement of the track parameters in the real experiment, the electron energy can be reasonably recovered.
 In Delphes, electron energy is smeared according to the resolution of the calorimetric tower where it points to, but independently from any other deposited energy is this tower.
-This resolution is worse than the tracker one.
+This approach is still conservative as the calorimeter resolution is worse than the tracker one.